-Building Materials for Historic Buildings
+Materials for Historic Building Repairs

-The following materials are covered in this section:
+The following topics are covered in this section:

 Provides help with identifying the correct stone and sourcing a supply.

-Stone slate roofing
+- Stone slate roofing

 Information on sourcing stone slates for roofing with good practice guidance on installation.